Your guide to Boston, Massachusetts

 Find endless activities all within walking distance of campus.
 Art and music lovers can explore museums like the Museum of Fine Arts and the Institute of Contemporary Art, or experience performances at venues like Boston Ballet and Symphony Hall.
 Boston hosts major annual events like the Boston Marathon, St. Patrick's Day Parade, Saint Anthony’s Feast, and the Head of the Charles Regatta.

-Boston boasts plenty of excellent shopping options for every type of style.
-Newbury Street is Boston’s best-known street for shopping and features all different types of stores from luxury brands to boutiques and budget-friendly options.
-If you’re looking for larger department stores, head to Copley Place or Prudential Center mall.
-Looking for something vintage?
-Visit thrift shops in Cambridge or Allston.
-Be sure to check out the weekly open-air artisan market in the South End which supports local businesses, designers, artists and entrepreneurs.
+Boston offers diverse shopping options for every style.
+Newbury Street is known for everything from luxury brands to boutiques and budget-friendly stores.
+For larger department stores, explore Copley Place or Prudential Center Mall.
+Seek vintage finds at thrift shops in Cambridge or Allston.
+Take advantage of the South End's weekly open-air artisan market, supporting local businesses, designers, artists and entrepreneurs